 Present-day practice tends to identify a channel of a multi-channel voice-frequency telegraph system with a given number of ARQ channels; for example, it is common practice to send two-channel ARQ (96 bauds) over each channel of a narrow-band (170 Hz spacing) FSK system.
 The fact that the channel rates of PSK systems are often not directly compatible with the ARQ rate, and the need for isochronous keying of all channels in unison, have been cited as a disadvantage of these systems.
-However, PSK systems, as in the examples, have capacities which are multiples of 300 bits/s, e.g. by using six-channel ARQ operation (288 bauds) on channel blocks of 300 bits/s capacity, the loss in efficiency of the PSK systems, coupled with an intelligent use of the "spare" bits, may well prove to be of considerable value in automatic phasing of the ARQ systems in multi-channel point-to-point operation.
+However, PSK systems, as in the examples, have capacities which are multiples of 300 bit/s, e.g. by using six-channel ARQ operation (288 bauds) on channel blocks of 300 bit/s capacity, the loss in efficiency of the PSK systems would be not more than 4%.
+Furthermore, the synchronous character of the PSK systems, coupled with an intelligent use of the "spare" bits, may well prove to be of considerable value in automatic phasing of the ARQ systems in multi-channel point-to-point operation.
 For the introduction of PSK systems on ARQ circuits, operational procedures have still to be developed.

 The limited duration of the tests preclude definite conclusions with respect to the relative performance of PSK and FSK systems for ionospheric transmissions.
 However, the tests demonstrated that, under conditions reasonably typical for systems of the fixed service, the four-phase PSK systems compared to a conventional two-level FSK system were capable of providing increased bandwidth efficiency without penalty in error rate, or total power, for the same amount of information transmitted.
+The tests discussed in this Report refer only to a limited number of systems.
+Other techniques may be able to achieve equal or better results.